Yoo Byung-eun: Early life and education

 Yoo was born in Kyoto, Japan to Korean parents on 11 February 1941.
 Yoo's family returned to Korea following the liberation from Japanese colonial rule in 1945 and settled in Daegu, where Yoo graduated from Seonggwang High School.

 Career

 Religious call

-According to the U.S.-based non-profit organization Evangelical Media Group created by Yoo in 2001, "he first began to live for the sake of the gospel in 1961," and that he "worked as an inventor and businessman to support the spreading of the gospel all over the world".
+According to the U.S.-based non-profit organization Evangelical Media Group created by Yoo in 2001, "he first began to live for the sake of the gospel in 1961," and he "worked as an inventor and businessman to support the spreading of the gospel all over the world".
 Yoo was one of 11 students admitted to the Good News Mission Bible school established in Korea by American and English missionaries, but he was expelled.
 He founded what later became the Evangelical Baptist Church of Korea, also known as the Salvation Sect, in 1962 with his father-in-law, Pastor Kwon Shin-chan (권신찬; 1923–96).
 The church was held to be a cult by a conservative Christian denomination, the General Assembly of Presbyterian Churches, in 1992.